Don’t Miss a Single Update or New Release! Sign up Today

 But what is enclomiphene exactly?
 According to experts, Enclomiphene is a medication used to raise serum total testosterone levels in men with secondary hypogonadism.
 Enclomiphene is used to keep sperm counts at normal levels.
 This medication significantly increases testosterone levels in men with hypogonadism.

-Enclomiphene has been found to be just as effective as topical testosterone and produces increases in LH and FSH levels.
+Enclomiphene is just as effective as topical testosterone and produces increases in LH and FSH levels.
 LH stands for luteinizing hormone, and FSH stands for follicle stimulating hormone.

 While enclomiphene is very effective, it is important to remember that it also has its own set of side effects.
 According to experts at RXList, enclomiphene can lead to a high libido, acne, and potentially, a temper.